You’ve tried everything—so why do you still feel anxious?

 “I tried to resolve my anxiety before and ‘it didn’t work’, so there’s no point to any of this.” → #2 (Hopelessness)

-“I can’t deal with this right now.” → #3 (Life on fire)
+“I don’t have the resources or support system for deep inner work right now.” → #3 (Life on fire)

 “I genuinely don't have the time.” → #3 (Life on Fire)